AliElSaleh/RiftBuild/README.md

 Assembly %_FileName # an internal variable that will expand to whatever the .build is called (without the extension)
 ```

 Sometimes you need to access a value inside the build file from what was given on the command line.
-Command line arguments can be a singular phrase or a `Key=Value` option
+Command line arguments can be a singular phrase or a `Key=Value` option.
 ```make
 riftbuild someapp.build thisisacmdvar
 riftbuild someapp.build somekey=somevalue